JuliaConstraints/JuliaConstraints.github.io/docs/src/perf/perf_checker.md

 To achieve that, it provides the follwing features:

 - The main macro `@check`, which provides an easy-to-use interface over various interfaces, configurable for various backends via a dictionary.
-- A CI for reproducible performance testing.
+- (WIP) A CI for reproducible performance testing.
 - Visualization of different metrics from `@check` using Makie.jl

 ## Usage